What is the primary law governing trademarks in your jurisdiction?

 What rules are in place to govern online pharmacies?

 Pharmacy distributors shall abide by the relevant provisions of the Pharmaceutical Administration Law on drug marketing when they sell drugs through the internet.
 Specific administrative measures shall be formulated by the pharmaceutical supervisory and administrative department under the State Council in conjunction with the competent health department under the State Council and other departments.
 Vaccines, blood products, narcotic drugs, psychotropic drugs, toxic drugs for medical use, radioactive drugs, precursor chemicals in the pharmaceutical category and other drugs under special administration of the state cannot be sold online.

-Furthermore, Regulations for the Supervision and Administration of Drug Trade (exposure draft) issued by AMR, Regulations for Supervision and Administration of Online Drug Sales issued by the National Medical Products Administration (exposure draft), are open to public comment.
-These regulations will be officially promulgated and executed in the future.Recent cases
+Regulations for Supervision and Administration of Online Drug Sales issued by AMR will come into force on 1 December 2022.
+Regulations for the Supervision and Administration of Drug Trade (exposure draft) issued by AMR are open to public comment and will be officially promulgated and executed in the future.Recent cases